 - Files in SAS format (zip)

-Six years later, there is an urgent need to provide more up-to-date figures.
-Building on the results of the first Survey of Schools: ICT in Education, the European Commission plans to publish a 2nd Survey of Schools: ICT in Education in 2018.
-The study will assess progress made in mainstreaming ICT in education and define the conditions for the future connected classroom.
+Building on the results of the first Survey of Schools: ICT in Education, the European Commission published the 2nd Survey of Schools: ICT in Education in March 2019.
+The study assessed progress made in mainstreaming ICT in education and defined the conditions for a highly equipped and connected classroom.